Southcrest Park median real estate price is $103,054, which is less expensive than 93.2% of Texas neighborhoods and 95.0% of all U.S. neighborhoods.

 NeighborhoodScout's exclusive research revealed that 95.5% of the adult residents in the Southcrest Park neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 97.6% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Southcrest Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+In addition, the Southcrest Park neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.

 Significantly, 66.1% of its residents five years old and above primarily speak Spanish at home.
 This is a higher percentage than 96.8% of all U.S. neighborhoods.